hugh-bowie/instagram-bot/README.md

 This application automates instagram engagement without use of the restrictive instagram/fb API by using the Puppeteer Library.<br>
 To avoid instagrams robust bot-detection the app uses the [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) plugin, as well human-like browsing with randomly generated pauses.<br>

-1. The app will login to your existing account (set your credentials in .env file locally) and log your profiles follower/following count.
+1. The app will login to your existing account (<b>set your credentials in .env file locally</b>) and log your profiles follower/following count.
-2. The app will navigate to a randomly selcted page from the short list of accounts you provide with the demographic you need in "/src/accountList.js".
+2. The app will navigate to a page from the list of accounts with the desired demographic you provide located in <b>/src/accountList.js</b>.
-3. From that starting account the app will find a random post to make a list of <b>public users with active stories</b> who liked it.
+3. From the starting account the app will find a random post to make a list of <b>public users with active stories</b> who liked it.
-4. Using that list the app will then engage (View story, Like one photo and leave a comment) for each user account in a loop until finished.
+4. Using that list the app will engage (<b>View story, Like one photo and leave a comment</b>) each user account in a loop until finished. <br>

-You decide how many accounts you wish to engage (under 25 per hour is best practice to avoid detection).<br>
+- You decide how many accounts you wish to engage (under 25 per hour is best practice to avoid detection).
-The app will then view the story, like and comment on a randomly selected photo of each user from that demographic.<br>
-You may schedule this app to run as often as youd like using the node-schedule package by adjusting the file "schedule.js".<br>
+- You may schedule this app to run as often as youd like using the node-schedule package by adjusting the file "schedule.js".
-Test the stealth before each run using this site. [https://bot.sannysoft.com/](https://bot.sannysoft.com/).<br>
+- Please test the stealth before each run using this site. [https://bot.sannysoft.com/](https://bot.sannysoft.com/).

 ## 🎬 Screenshot